In order to attend the Early Childhood Program, each child must have an up to date PHYSICAL FORM on file.

 Please take a minute to review FORM 11 to make sure that your physician has included both non-prescription medications (i.e. benedryl) and prescription medications (i.e. albuterol or epipen jr.).

 Form 12.
-Allergy Posting Permission needs be filled out only if your child has an allergy.
+Chronic Health Condition Posting Permission needs be filled out only if your child has an Individual Health Plan or any kind of chronic health condition.

 Form 13.
 Individual Health Care Plan – ECP must be filled out by your physician if your child has a chronic health issue (i.e. asthma or diabetes) or an allergy.